""

 Given the broad nature of the program, there are no strict prerequisites for admission.
 Interested applicants should identify and contact potential faculty advisors.
 Admission to the graduate program is contingent upon being accepted by an individual faculty advisor.
 Applicants should contact potential faculty advisors by email early in the application process to discuss mutual interests and to determine if the faculty member is actively recruiting graduate students.
 For a list of all faculty members and their research interests, please see People on the department website.

-In addition to the Graduate School application, all applicants must electronically submit at least three letters of recommendation, a diversity statement, a personal statement including areas of research interest and the names of prospective faculty advisors, a CV/resume, and unofficial transcripts from all undergraduate and graduate schools attended (official transcripts will be requested upon admission to the program).
+In addition to the Graduate School application, all applicants must electronically submit at least three letters of recommendation, the supplemental questions, a personal statement including areas of research interest and the names of prospective faculty advisors, a CV/resume, and unofficial transcripts from all undergraduate and graduate schools attended (official transcripts will be requested if recommended for admission to the program).
 For more specific instructions regarding application requirements, please see Prospective Students on the department website.
-The annual admission application deadline is December 1.
 Most admission decisions will be made, and applicants will be notified, by the end of March.

 Graduate School Resources